-The below chart shows what a typical 22 year old college graduate should have accumulated in their 401(k) if they followed my advice and started maxing out their 401(k) after two years of working.
-The maximum pre-tax contribution amount is $19,000 in 2019 and will likely increase by $500 a year every couple of years to keep up with inflation.
+The below chart shows what a typical 22 year-old-college graduate should have accumulated in their 401(k) retirement balance if they followed my advice and started maxing out their 401(k) after two years of working.
+The maximum pre-tax contribution amount is $19,500 in 2021 and will likely increase by $500 a year every couple of years to keep up with inflation.

 I’ve divided the chart into three columns to account for older savers, middle age savers, and younger saves due to the different maximum contribution limits.
 I’ve also accounted for different return and company matching metrics.

 The bottom line: everybody who consistently contributes to their 401k over a 38 year career will likely have at least $1,000,000 in their account.
 The 401k savings targets by age can also act as a total savings guideline as well if you wish.
 The median 401(k) retirement balance by age can improve if everybody starts saving more.

 Median 401(k) Retirement Balance By Age Discrepancies Explained